-The 2017 winner is (drum roll, please) International Focus of Raleigh.
+The 2017 winner was International Focus of Raleigh.
 IF presents the International Festival each year and sponsors many international exchange programs–it’s an organization clearly furthering the Third Goal of Peace Corps to promote international understanding.

 In 1996, the Director of Latin American Affairs at the Carter Center, Bob Pastor, presented the first annual Peace Prize to Student Action with Farmworkers.

 - 2016 – Refugee Support Center (RSC)

 - 2015 – Hispanic Liaison of Chatham County